86Box/docs/hardware/network.rst

 * All machines must have the **same** :ref:`shared secret <hardware/network:Shared secret>` if one is set.
 * All hosts must have a **single connection** to the **same network**.

-  * A host manually configured to have multiple IPv4 addresses on the same network may cause issues related to packet duplication.
+  * A host with multiple interfaces and/or IPv4 addresses on the same network may cause issues related to packet duplication.
   * Connecting two hosts on separate networks through a third middle-man host is not supported.

 * Any **firewalls** must allow traffic to UDP port 8086, with IP fragmentation, on multicast groups 239.255.86.86 (used if no shared secret is set) and 239.255.80.86 (used if a secret is set).